jendave/starforged-custom-compendiums/README.md

 ## Features and Notes

+> [Starsmith Compendiums for Ironsworn: Starforged](https://foundryvtt.com/packages/starsmith-expanded-oracles) includes many resources that are non-commercial and are used by permission of the author for this module.

-* Oracle tables contributed by fans are included in the compendium.
+* Oracle tables and resources contributed by fans are included in the compendium.
 * Read the documentation in the journal compendium to locate resources by author, utility type, genre and theme.
 * `Faction` Actor types for Starforged, Sundered Isles and Starsmith.
 * Want your Oracle included?
 Contact us on the [Ironsworn/Starforged Discord Server](https://discord.com/channels/437120373436186625/867434336201605160)!